-- Courses within the School of Arts and Sciences prescribed for special area licensure: BIO 101 (4) or BIO 111 (4); 219 (4); EDU 223. - Professional Education courses: - Prior to the Professional Semester (spring of senior year): - Field Experience courses: EDU 400 (1). - Other professional courses: EDU 334. - During the Professional Semester: EDU 450 (2), 470 (10). - Complete all Professional Education Program requirements. - To be completed during the sophomore year: Program projection. - To be completed during the senior year: Videotaped lesson from Student Teaching. - See School of Education section of catalog for remaining requirements. - Total for Teacher Licensure requirements: 27 semester hours.
+- Courses within the Schools of Nursing and the Sciences prescribed for special area licensure: BIO 101 (4) or BIO 111 (4); 219 (4); NUR 322, 325. - Professional Education courses:

+Prior to the Professional Semester (spring of senior year):

+Field Experience courses: EDU 400 (1).

+Other professional courses: EDU 334.

+- During the Professional Semester: EDU 450 (2), 470 (10). - Complete all Professional Education Program requirements.

-Note: A grade of D is not acceptable for licensure in a major course or in a professional education course.
-Only the student who successfully completes all phases of the Professional Education Program and meets all other department requirements can be permitted to enter pre-service teaching
+Note: A grade of C- or lower is not acceptable for licensure in a major course or in a professional education course.
+Only the student who successfully completes all phases of the Professional Education Program and meets all other department requirements can be permitted to enter pre-service teaching.

-The teacher education program has created four stages based on a progression within the curriculum.
+The teacher education program has created 4 stages based on a progression within the curriculum.
 The following is a list of the stages, the requirements that must be met, and the courses that fall under each stage for the Health and Physical Education Program.